SeeminSyed/project-physicalcomedy/README.md

 - Change directory to `static` and run `npm install`
 - To start the **server**, run `npm start` in the root directory (directory with `app.js`)
 - To start the **client**, run `npm start` in `static` directory

+### REST API Documentation
+- Documentation for the APIs used can be found in APIDocumentation.md, in the root folder